vishy730/Machine-Learning---Enron-Fraud-Email-Detection/README.md

 				}
 	}]

+Of the 146 records, 18 are labeled as persons of interest and others as non-POI.
+So had we considered all the persons as POIs, there would be a chance of getting an accuracy of 90% which is a bit unrealistic in real world.
+This is called as unbalanced allocation between the classes.
+One tactic we can use is to get more data so that we can get balanced allocation but that is not possible in our case.
+So in these cases Accuracy is not the metric to use when working with an imbalanced dataset.
+It will be definitely misleading.There are metrics that have been designed to tell you a more truthful story when working with imbalanced classes.

+The following performance metrics can give more insight into the accuracy of the model than traditional classification accuracy.

+* Precision: A measure of a classifiers exactness.
+* Recall: A measure of a classifiers completeness
+* F1 Score (or F-score): A weighted average of precision and recall.

+We have also used StatifiedShuffleSplit for splitting the training and test data set to get different folds.

 ####Outliers
 After observing the data, we could see that Total and The Travel Agency in the Park were considered as outliers and removed them.